graphistry/opencl-test/nvidia-docker-host/README.md

 ## Ubuntu

 0. Start with a relatively recent Ubuntu Trusty image (available at https://cloud-images.ubuntu.com/locator/ec2/ ) and give it over 20GB of disk on the root partition.
+(If installing from the stock AWS Ubuntu image, do a dist-upgrade first.)

 1. Follow `http://docs.ansible.com/ansible/intro_installation.html#latest-releases-via-apt-ubuntu` to install Ansible.
    (In short, `sudo apt-add-repository ppa:ansible/ansible && sudo apt-get update && sudo apt-get install ansible`.)